Automattic/newspack-e2e-tests/README.md

 ## Visual regression testing

+_Not ready yet for running on CI.
+Due to font differences the results fail._

 After adding a new visual regression test, run `$ npm run test:visual:setup` to create the base images.

 To check for visual regressions, run `$ npm run test:visual:check`.